data-apis/data-apis.github.io/content/blog/array_api_v2022_release.md

 1. working closely with downstream libraries to identify existing pain points and blockers preventing adoption.
 2. developing a robust set of tools for specification compliance monitoring and reporting.
-3. extending the [array compatibility layer](https://github.com/data-apis/array-api-compat) to support PyTorch and thus further smooth the transition to a shackle-free future.
+3. extending the [array compatibility layer](https://github.com/data-apis/array-api-compat) to support additional array libraries and thus further smooth the transition to a shackle-free future.

 We're excited for the year ahead, and we'd love to get your feedback!
 To provide feedback on the Array API Standard, please open issues or pull requests on <https://github.com/data-apis/array-api>.